About Us

 In addition to teaching, Nicole is an artist and community activist developing curriculum for youth programs in Lake City with her partner and co-owner of Hellbent Brewing Company.
 Nicole is grateful to be part of such a unique program and enjoys seeing young carpenters work together.
 You can find her teaching at a variety of schools in North Seattle and Queen Anne.

-Quinn Wyatt (he/him) — Teacher
+Charlie Stephan (he/him) — Teacher

 Locations